night-watch-project/sponge/README.md

 ## FEATURES

+### Core Features

-- Get raw HTML of any web page, even client-rendered ones
+- Render and retrieve HTML of any client-side-rendered web pages
-- Get text content, attribute value or inner HTML of any element with CSS selectors
+- Scrape text content, attribute value or inner HTML of any elements with CSS selectors
+- Auto extract metadata
-- Support passing custom request headers such as user-agent, cookies,...
+- Support custom request headers such as user-agent, cookies,...
-- Support passing HTTP proxy (SSR only for now)
+- Support HTTP proxy _(SSR only for now)_

+### Live Version Features

 ## INSTALLATION